Are dandelions popping up all over your yard? Don’t spray them, use them!

 Begin by measuring all the liquid oils by weight, and add them to the crockpot.
 Gently melt the shea butter and coconut oil together, then add to the crockpot.

 When the lye water has cooled slightly, add to the oils and stir to combine.
 Using a stick blender on low, blend the mixture until a thick pudding like consistency has been reached.
 This is called “trace”.
+Trace is the moment that the lye and oils are all mixed together.
 Cover the crockpot, turn on low, and allow the soap to cook for one hour.

 Add the honey and stir completely.
 Then, pour the soap into the molds.
 Allow to cool for 24-48 hours in the mold, then remove.
 Cut into bars and store in an open area, allowing air to help cure the bar.
 The shampoo bars will be good to use at this point.
 It is important to note that as they age and cure, they will harden.